 You can view the short book trailer here https://www.youtube.com/watch?v=YR0uXCBCFHc&feature=youtu.be

-MY SECOND BOOK, WHICH CONTAINS 100 BRITISH EVACUATION STORIES (INCLUDING A HANDFUL FROM THE CHANNEL ISLANDS) WILL BE PUBLISHED ON 30 SEPTEMBER 30TH 2014 BY PEN AND SWORD BOOKS.
-PLEASE CLICK ON MY ‘BRITISH EVACUEES’ PAGE TO PREVIEW SOME OF THE STORIES AND FAMILY PHOTOGRAPHS. http://guernseyevacuees.wordpress.com/britains-evacuees/
+MY SECOND BOOK, WHICH CONTAINS 100 BRITISH EVACUATION STORIES (INCLUDING A HANDFUL FROM THE CHANNEL ISLANDS) WAS PUBLISHED ON 30 SEPTEMBER 30TH 2014 BY PEN AND SWORD BOOKS.
+PLEASE CLICK ON MY ‘BRITISH EVACUEES’ PAGE TO PREVIEW SOME OF THE STORIES AND FAMILY PHOTOGRAPHS. https://guernseyevacuees.wordpress.com/britains-evacuees/

 You can contact me by filling in the ‘comment’ box at the foot of this webpage.